Sir John Esmonde, 14th Baronet: Political career

 He did not defend his seat at the 1918 general election.
 He inherited the Esmonde Baronetcy when the senior male line died out in 1943.
 He was defeated in the 1936 Wexford by-election to fill the vacancy created by the death of the sitting TD, his second cousin Sir Osmond Esmonde.
 He subsequently served as a Fine Gael Teachta Dála (TD) for the Wexford constituency, where he won a seat at the 1937 general election.
 He was re-elected at the 1938 and 1943 elections, but lost his Dáil seat at the 1944 general election.
 He was re-elected as a TD for Wexford at the 1948 general election.

 In 1948, before the formation of the First Inter-Party Government, he was suggested as possible Taoiseach by Seán MacBride, on the grounds that he had no link to either side in the Civil War, a position that went to John A. Costello.

 In July 1950, he resigned from Fine Gael, although he kept his resignation private until September, after the 1950 local elections.
 He gave as his reason the predominance in the party of Cumann na nGaedheal over the old National Centre Party (to which he belonged originally), the lack of consultation with backbenchers and concessions made to the Labour Party.
 It seems likely that he was aggrieved that he was not appointed to succeed Cecil Lavery as Attorney General in April 1950.
 He continued to support the government as an independent.
 On 1 May 1951, he resigned from the Dáil, shortly before the 1951 general election.

-He was one of the few people who served as a Members of Parliament in the House of Commons as well as a Teachta Dála of Dáil Éireann, the lower House of the Irish parliament.
+He was one of the few people who served as a Member of Parliament in the House of Commons as well as a TD of Dáil Éireann, the lower House of the Irish parliament.